antrea-io/antrea/docs/feature-gates.md

 | `ClusterNetworkPolicy`  | Controller         | `false` | Alpha | v0.8.0        | N/A          | N/A        | No                 |       |
 | `Traceflow`             | Agent + Controller | `false` | Alpha | v0.8.0        | N/A          | N/A        | Yes                |       |

-## Description and Requirements of Feature Gates
+## Description and Requirements of Features

 ### AntreaProxy